kytx42/terraform_modules/README.md

 [Terraform Docs](https://www.terraform.io/docs/index.html)

-This is a collection of Terraform modules that I have written.

 Note that a lot of these are just the base resources written as modules.
 This was done for learning purposes mostly, and before I really understood how modules (IMO should) work.
 A module is just a collection of resources.
 The "AWS/ec2/instance" module is a simple example